Business Christmas Cards

 The card companies like Gallery Collection, and Cards Direct will urge you to choose the largest, glossiest cards, and not to be afraid to embed or even emblaze your company logo on the card, so that people will tend to think of your company as a big, very successful place, with which they want to do business.
 If advertising is your main motive, that is probably a sensible choice.

-(I'm not your conventional business owner; I still have other, higher values than just advertising.
-So I recommend you not be afraid to run your activities by other ethical and moral principles - including your business Christmas cards.)
+(I'm not your conventional business owner; perhaps you are not either.
+I still have other, higher values than just advertising.
+So I recommend operating by other ethical and moral principles - including with your business Christmas cards.)

-3. Or, if you are willing to start earlier in the year, you may want to announce a contest and get a proprietary business Christmas card design just for your business, as I described in an article on another site Business Christmas Cards just recently.
+3. If you are willing to start earlier in the year, you may want to announce a contest and get a proprietary business Christmas card design just for your business.
+I have described this process in an article on another site Business Christmas Cards.

 Mailing out Christmas greeting cards simply because you want to wish your employees or customers and clients well, and show them a kindness which they might not expect - is all a worthy reason.
 But I see no harm in adding something extra related to your business, and getting extra returns for the postage invested.